haghbinh/Rsfar/README.md

-# sfar: Seasonal Functional Autoregressive Models
+# Rsfar: Seasonal Functional Autoregressive Models

 Tools for simulating, estimating and forecasting seasonal functional autoregressive (SFAR) time series of order one.